nf-core/cageseq/README.md

 ## Credits

-nf-core/cageseq was originally written by Kevin Menden and Tristan Kast.
+nf-core/cageseq was originally written by Kevin Menden and Tristan Kast and modified by Matthias Hörtenhuber.

 ## Contributions and Support